Sonia-corporation/stale/CONTRIBUTING.md

   - Check if the action should also add extra labels (coming from the `issue-add-labels-after-stale` input)
     - When the input value is filled list, add the listed labels
   - Check if the action should also remove extra labels (coming from the `issue-remove-labels-after-stale` input)
-    - When the input value is filled list, removed the listed labels
+    - When the input value is filled list, remove the listed labels
   - Add a label to stale (coming from the `issue-stale-label` input, ignored in `dry-run` mode)
 - When the batch was processed, go to the next one and proceed again